PlusToolkit/PlusBuild/Docs/BuildInstructionsWindows.md

   - Building stable branch: Qt 4.8 and Qt 5.5, 5.7 are tested, download from http://www.qt.io/download/ or https://sourceforge.net/projects/qt64ng/files/qt/
   - Building master branch: Qt 5.5+ is supported.
 Download from [Qt website](http://www.qt.io/download).
 Make sure the Visual Studio version (e.g. 2013) and configuration (e.g. x64) you use is selected during installation.
 - **Device SDKs**: The SDK of some devices are not publicly available.
 These SDKs has to be obtained from the device manufacturer.
-  - Developers at Queen, UBC, Robarts, and other collaborators: Request access to the PLTools repository from <a href="https://github.com/PerkLab">PerkLab</a>, which contains the SDKs for Ultrasonix, BK, NDI, etc. and clone the repository in the same directory where PlusBuild folder is located.
+  - Developers at Queen, UBC, Robarts, and other collaborators: Request access to the PLTools repository from <a href="https://github.com/PerkLab">PerkLab</a>, which contains the SDKs for BK, NDI, etc. and clone the repository in the same directory where PlusBuild folder is located.
 During the build process, required SDK files will be loaded automatically from the PLTools directory.
 Example: C:\Users\Joe\devel\PLTools and C:\Users\Joe\devel\PlusBuild.

 Required for packaging and documentation generation: